When launching our Knowledge Hub, we committed to sharing all of our knowledge to help make insurance advice less complicated and more accessible.

-In cases of redundancy, several insurers apply redundancy cover up to 24 months, which would have been chosen on the policy inception.
+In cases of redundancy, several insurers apply redundancy cover up to 24 months, which can be chosen when the policy is arranged.

-There is no option of continuation of cover for group life schemes once an employer has left the business.
+There is no option for continuation of cover for Group Life schemes once an employer has left the business.

 How much does death in service insurance cost?

 There isn’t a simple answer to this, as the price of your premiums will vary from business to business.
 Underwriters will calculate the cost of the scheme after reviewing the following for all employees: